synchronal/medic-rs/README.md

 ### Checks

 Custom checks may be run, so long as they are named `medic-check-{name}` and are available in the PATH.
-Checks must follow:
+Checks must follow one of the following output formats:

+#### stdio

 - Informational output may only be written to STDERR.
 - The suggested remedy (if available) must be written to STDOUT.